cloudfoundry/community/toc/rfc/rfc-draft-service-binding-rotation.md

 Shall allow the creation of multiple service credential bindings for the same app and service instance under the following conditions:
 - service credential bindings are of type `app`
+  - bindings of type `key` don't have a reference to an application
-- service instance is a managed service instances
+  - multiple service keys for a service instance are already supported
 - service credential binding name is not changed
+  - multiple bindings to the same service instance are intended for credential rotation
+  - VCAP_SERVICES structure doesn't allow multiple bindings to the same service instance so different binding names don't make sense

 The number of multiple service credential bindings for the same app and service instance should be limited.
+The limit prevents a DoS threat and eventually reminds users to clean up old, likely outdated bindings.

 #### GET /v3/service_credential_bindings